kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ![alt text](../../../images/data_visualization/mathplotlib/image-44.png)

 But now these tick labels look a little bit silly: we can see that they are multiples of π, but the decimal representation does not immediately convey this.
 To fix this, we can change the tick formatter.
-There’s no built-in formatter for what we want to do, so we’ll instead use plt.FuncFormatter, which accepts a user-defined function giving fine-grained control over the tick outputs (Figure 4-80):
+There’s no built-in formatter for what we want to do, so we’ll instead use plt.FuncFormatter, which accepts a user-defined function giving fine-grained control over the tick outputs:

 ```python
 In[11]: def format_func(value, tick_number):